xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

 #### 8.2.3 Implementing the interface
 Implement the interface created in the previous step.

-#### 8.2.4 Use according to the service framework process
+#### 8.2.4 Configure and initialize according to the service framework process
-According to the [Service Framework Description] (Manual-7.Service_cn.md#7.4), register, initialize, and call.
+According to the [Service Framework Description] (Manual_7.Service_en.html#7.4), register, initialize, and call.

+#### 8.2.5 Other functions
++ By default, an event is thrown when the user data changes.
+Perform logic processing after data change by listening to corresponding events.
++ Supports trigger function by default, and supports trigger execution when user data changes.

 ### 8.3 Example
 GameDriver/Samples/RpgMaterial